Mamurooyiboluawhore/swagger/drf.md

 pip install whitenoise
 ```
 ### Update MIDDLEWARE
-Update your Django settings to use WhiteNoise for serving static filess by add whiteNoise to your middleware in settings.py
+Update your Django settings to use WhiteNoise for serving static files by add whiteNoise to your middleware in __settings.py__
 ```bash
 MIDDLEWARE = [
     'whitenoise.middleware.WhiteNoiseMiddleware',